not-so-millenial/Neural-Style-Transfer/README.md

    pip install -r requirements.txt
 3. Place your content and style images along with code in the folder.

+## Model Architecture and Scope
+- A **VGG19 model is used for NST** in the following respository, though **Resnet50** & a perpetual loss concept using an Image Transformer neural network which increases the speed of NST and it allows to train the **Image transformer** neural network per content and apply various styles without retraining.

+- Two major loss functions defined in the architecture includes **content loss** and **style loss**; content loss will make content we want in the generated image captured efficiently.
+It has been observed that **CNN captures information about the content in the higher levels of the network**, whereas the lower levels are more focused on the individual pixel values.

+- **Style Loss**; major content is **Gram Matrix** which is a representation of style in NST & captures correlations between features in layer, quantifying texture & patterns.
+As loss function for style has more work than content as multiple layers are involved in computing, Gram matrix helps in capturing essential information.

-# Options
+# Hyperparameter Options

---content_image:  Path to the content image.
+-content_image:  Path to the content image (here used , IITR).

---style_image:  Path to the style image.
+-style_image:  Path to the style image (here used, abstract).

---output_image: Path to save the stylized output image.
+-default size: Current size of 300x300 is used for faster training.

---content_weight: Weight for the content loss (default: 1e3).
+-content_weight: Weight for the content loss (default: 1).

---style_weight: Weight for the style loss (default: 1e-2).
+-style_weight: Weight for the style loss (default: 1000000).

---total_variation_weight: Weight for the total variation loss (default: 30).
---num_iterations: Number of optimization iterations (default: 1000).
+-num_iterations: Number of optimization iterations (default: 300).

---optimizer: Optimization algorithm (default: 'adam', options: 'lbfgs' or 'adam').
+-optimizer: Optimization algorithm (default: 'lbfgs', options: 'lbfgs' or 'adam').

+-activation: Activation function (default: 'ReLU', options: 'Leaky ReLU' or 'ELUs' )

 ## Acknowledgments
 > This project is based on the work by Gatys et al. in the paper "A Neural Algorithm of Artistic Style" (https://arxiv.org/abs/1508.06576)